 Slight rise in coronavirus deaths

+The Health Minister, Salvador Illa confirmed on Wednesday that there were 435 fatalities nationwide in the last 24 hours.

-On Tuesday, there were 4 more fatalities taking the total to 161 since the pandemic began.
+That’s 5 more deaths than Tuesday and takes the total number of fatalities to 21,717 since the pandemic began.

+208,389 have been infected with coronavirus in Spain and 85,000 who had the virus have completely recovered and no longer have any symptoms of Covid-19.

 Related Tags